Rutland Roman villa

-The Rutland Roman villa is a Romano-British villa site in Rutland, England.
+The Rutland Roman villa is a Romano-British villa site near Ketton in Rutland, England.
 The site was listed as a scheduled monument by Historic England on 23 November 2021.
-The villa includes the first example of a mosaic in Britain which depicts scenes from Homer's Iliad.
+The villa includes the first example of a Roman mosaic in Britain which depicts scenes from the Trojan War.

 A geophysical survey of the site in 2021 showed evidence of a large villa complex including indications of a formal garden, a bath house, perhaps a chapel and two mausolea.
 Further excavations in 2022 uncovered the bath house as well as a second mosaic, possibly from a dining area of the villa.